-This indicator shows the number and proportion of children living in formal, informal and traditional housing.
+This indicator shows the number and share of children living in formal, informal and traditional housing.
 For the purposes of the indicator, “formal” housing is considered a proxy for adequate housing and consists of: dwellings or brick structures on separate stands; flats or apartments; town/cluster/semi-detached houses; units in retirement villages; rooms or flatlets on larger properties provided they are built with sturdy materials.
-“Informal” housing consists of: informal dwellings or shacks in backyards or informal settlements; dwellings or houses/flats/rooms in backyards built of iron, wood or other non-durable materials; caravans or tents.
-“Traditional dwelling” is defined as a “traditional dwelling/hut/structure made of traditional materials” situated in a rural area.
-These dwelling types are listed in the General Household Survey, which is the data source.
+“Informal” housing consists of: informal dwellings or shacks in backyards or informal settlements; dwellings or houses/flats/rooms in backyards built of iron, wood or other non-durable materials; and caravans or tents.
+“Traditional” housing is defined as a “traditional dwelling/hut/structure made of traditional materials” situated in a rural area.

 Children’s right to adequate housing means that they should not have to live in informal dwellings.
 One of the seven elements of adequate housing identified by the UN Committee on Economic, Social and Cultural Rights is that it must be “habitable”.
 To be habitable, houses should have enough space to prevent overcrowding, and should be built in a way that ensures physical safety and protection from the weather.

 Formal brick houses that meet the state’s standards for quality housing could be considered “habitable housing”, whereas informal dwellings such as shacks in informal settlements and backyards would not be considered habitable or adequate.
 Informal housing in backyards and informal settlements make up the bulk of the housing backlog in South Africa.
 “Traditional” housing in rural areas cannot necessarily be assumed to be inadequate.
 Some traditional dwellings are more habitable than new subsidy houses – they can be more spacious and better insulated, for example.